Samuel29590/MolAnts/README.md

 ### Pheromones

 The actual implementation of the *TMAPheromonesType*: *MAPheromones*, manage all the pheromones of the simulation.
-Pheromones are stored in two dictionaries, one for exploration pheromones and one for returning pheromones.
+Pheromones are stored in two dictionaries, one for exploration's pheromones and one for returning's pheromones.
 Dictionaries has for key: the position and for value: an association: (an Ant -> an Integer).
 In this association the ant represent the last ant that visits the pheromone and the integer represent the intensity of the pheromone.

 Pheromones are created by ants when they are moving on the ground and if an ant moves on a position where a pheromone already exists the pheromone is only update (intensity set to maximum).
 And at each step of the simulation each pheromone intensity is decreased by one.